ppshobi/WappalyzerWiki/Specification.md

 field      | type   | description
 -----------|--------|------------
 cats       | array          | List of category IDs.
-See [apps.json](https://github.com/ElbertF/Wappalyzer/blob/master/share/apps.json) for the complete list. env        | string | Global JavaScript variables, e.g. `jQuery`. headers    | object | HTTP Response headers, e.g. `X-Powered-By`. html       | string | Full HTML response body. implies    | array  | The presence of one application can imply the presence of another, e.g. Drupal means PHP is also in use. url        | string | URL of the page, e.g. `http://wordpress.com/index.php`. meta       | object | HTML meta tags, e.g. `generator`. script     | string | `src` attribute of HTML script tags, e.g. `jquery.js`.
+See [apps.json](https://github.com/ElbertF/Wappalyzer/blob/master/share/apps.json) for the complete list. env        | array / string | Global JavaScript variables, e.g. `jQuery`. headers    | object         | HTTP Response headers, e.g. `X-Powered-By`. html       | array / string | Full HTML response body. implies    | array / string | The presence of one application can imply the presence of another, e.g. Drupal means PHP is also in use. url        | array / string | URL of the page, e.g. `http://wordpress.com/index.php`. meta       | object         | HTML meta tags, e.g. `generator`. script     | array / string | `src` attribute of HTML script tags, e.g. `jquery.js`.

-Except `cats`, all fields are optional.

-Except `cats` and `implied` all fields accept one or more patterns (either a string or an array of regular expressions).
+Except `cats`, all fields are optional and accept one or more patterns (either a string or an array of regular expressions).

 ### Patterns

 Patterns are case insensitive [regular expressions](https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Regular_Expressions).
 No surrounding delimiters or flags are used.
+Note that escape characters need to be escaped themselves for the JSON to be valid.
+Slashes (`/`) do not need to be escaped.

-Optional fields can be added, separated by `\\;`:
+Optional fields can be appended, separated by `\\;`:

 field      | description
 -----------|------------